Elise Kellond-Knight: International career

-For her performances at the 2011 FIFA Women's World Cup and 2015 FIFA Women's World Cup, Kellond-Knight was named as part of the All Star Teams for both tournaments.
+For Kellond-Knight's performances at the 2011 FIFA Women's World Cup and 2015 FIFA Women's World Cup, she was named as part of the All Star Team for both tournaments.

-During a match against Brazil in the 2016 Olympics, a moment of Kellond-Knight and her teammate Lisa De Vanna went viral when during a short break, De Vanna absentmindedly tried to drink from the wrong end of a water bottle, prompting Kellond-Knight to quickly flip it in her hand.
+During a match against Brazil at the 2016 Summer Olympics, a moment of Kellond-Knight and her teammate Lisa De Vanna went viral when during a short break, De Vanna absent-mindedly tried to drink from the wrong end of a water bottle, prompting Kellond-Knight to quickly flip it in her hand.

-On October 9, 2018, Kellond-Knight earned her 100th cap for Australia in a friendly against England, which ended in a 1–1 draw.
+On 9 October 2018, Kellond-Knight earned her 100th cap for Australia in a friendly against England, which ended in a 1–1 draw.

-At the 2019 Women's World Cup, she scored a goal directly from a corner kick in the Round of 16 match against Norway.
+At the 2019 FIFA Women's World Cup, she scored a goal directly from a corner kick in the Round of 16 match against Norway.

-Kellond-Knight was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
-The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
-In the quarter-finals they beat Great Britain 4-3 after extra time.
-However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
-Full details.
+Kellond-Knight was included in the squad for the 2020 Summer Olympics.
+The Matildas advanced to the quarter-finals with one victory and one draw during group play.
+In the quarter-finals they beat Great Britain 4–3 after extra time.
+However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal match by the United States.
+After her ACL injury, she returned to the Matildas squad in December 2022.
+Kellond-Knight participated in the 2023 Cup of Nations in February of that year, in which Australia won all three games and took the title for the second time.
+Due to an Achilles injury, the defensive midfielder was unavailable for the 2023 FIFA Women's World Cup held in Australia and New Zealand during July–August.
+She subsequently retired from international football.